RealOrangeOne/notes/notes/aws/cross-account-transfer.md

 emoji: 🪣
 ---

+To copy bucket contents from bucket in account A to bucket in account B:

-1. Create S3 bucket in account A
+1. Create new S3 bucket in account B
-2. Create IAM role / user in account B
+2. Create IAM role / user in account B, with access to destination bucket
 3. Add IAM inline policy to user:

 ```json